CLI reference

 a DLP engine.

-The TUI Browse list shows evidence labels next to the meter:
+The TUI Browse list shows the same public verdict labels next to the meter:

 | Label | Meaning |